dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

   - Investigated the bug #31390 related with min distance display in PositionBinder
   - Fixed the bug #31392 to enable validate on the fly in Define Features
   - Fixed the bug #31394 enabling showing error symmetrically selected faces
-  - Investigated the bug #31393 realted with connectivity checking error message differences in PDP
+  - Investigated the bug #31393 related with connectivity checking error message differences in PDP

 ## 2021-10-06

 - Filled physical activity consent form and sent
-- Searched water tank speciallist and installed new water tank
+- Searched water tank specialist and installed new water tank
 - Let technician inspected the furnace
 - Recorded asset management for water tank updates